 Represented by the National Association of Convenience Stores (NACS), the U.S. convenience store industry includes about 152,720 retail stores, owned by about 1,500 retailers, and is serviced by about 1,600 suppliers.
-NACS is conducting a survey to gather data on the energy use and operations of convenience stores and intends to share the data collected with EPA.
-EPA will then analyze the data to determine if a new 1-100 ENERGY STAR score and certification can be developed for convenience stores.
-The NACS data collection survey is expected to be completed sometime in the spring of 2021, followed by analysis to determine if a new score can be developed based on survey responses.
+NACS conducted a survey to gather data on the energy use and operations of convenience stores and has shared the data collected with EPA.
+EPA is now analyzing the data and will be developing a new 1-100 ENERGY STAR score and certification for convenience stores, with an expected launch in 2023.

 In February 2021, EPA updated the 1-100 ENERGY STAR score for U.S. hospitals to reflect new market data from 2015 collected by the American Society for Health Care Engineering (replacing the prior data from 2008).
 This update also included the addition of heating degree days (HDD) to the scoring model.
 While the score change for each hospital will depend on a number of factors unique to that property, the average score change for U.S. hospitals in Portfolio Manager was an increase of 1.4 points, and ~95% of hospitals experienced score changes ranging from -2 to +5 points.